 - Finally, in goes the sour cream and salt and pepper to taste.

 The awesome thing about this recipe is that you can make them differently every time!
 The sky is the limit!
-Here are some fun ways to change up these easy mashed potatoes:
+Here are some fun ways to change up this easy mashed potato recipe:

 - Cook the potatoes with a few heads of garlic for tasty garlic mashed potatoes.
 You can also stir in roasted garlic!